Eastern mosquitofish: Habitat and distribution

 Eastern mosquitofish are native to the southeastern United States.
 They have been introduced worldwide and have become an invasive species in many places including Australia and Europe.

 Eastern mosquitofish are found in shallow, standing to slow-flowing water, mostly in vegetated ponds, lakes, and sloughs.
 This species thrives in water between 31 C and 35 C, and seems to be able to acclimate to temperatures above and below this.
 G. holbrooki has been shown to survive in water with pH and chemical levels known to kill other fish species, and prefers to live in areas where the water flows at a slow pace, is clear and without free-floating plant life, and seeks shelter in rooted plants.
 No decrease in this species due to human activities has been noted.
 The Eastern mosquitofish is easily maintained and has never been considered an endangered or threatened species due to its ability to thrive in its native habitat.
 Due to releases in new areas, G. holbrooki has actually increased its range.
 It tolerates chemical and thermal changes quite easily.

+Prediction of future distribution

+Through species distribution models, it has been revealed that Eastern mosquitofish exhibit significant niche expansions beyond their natural climatic ranges, with a notable shift towards tropical regions in Asia and a distinct niche shift observed in European G. holbrooki populations.
+These findings highlight the ecological flexibility of these species, contributing to their extensive success and posing a substantial risk for further range expansion.
+Furthermore, climate change is projected to create vast opportunities for additional expansion, particularly in Europe.